aws/aws-graviton-getting-started/perfrunbook/configuring_your_loadgen.md

    %> <start test>

    # On load-generator
-   # Grab tcpdump from network device that will recieve traffic, likely
+   # Grab tcpdump from network device that will receive traffic, likely
    # eth0, but check your configuration.
    %> tcpdump -i eth<N> -s 128 -w dump.pcap
    %> <stop tcpdump using Ctrl-C>